 - A combination of the above

 A Case Manager will arrange an Informal Debt Agreement by negotiating the terms on your behalf.
 As soon as an Informal Debt Agreement is in place, your creditors must stop all recovery action, meaning the harassing communication will come to an end.
 The best part about an Informal Debt Agreement is that it is not marked on your credit file like a formal Part IX (9) Debt Agreement is.
 You also won’t be listed on the National Personal Insolvency Index.
 This is, therefore, a better solution for business owners, tradesmen and professionals who may be restricted regarding employment whilst bound by a formal agreement or Bankruptcy.

-A Debt Agreement is a binding agreement under Part IX of the Bankruptcy Act 1966 between you and your creditors.
-A satisfactory amount is agreed on, which is the amount to be repaid under the Debt Agreement.
+A Debt Agreement is a binding agreement under Part IX of the Bankruptcy Act 1966.
+In the agreement, you and your creditors will agree to a satisfactory amount you will need to repay under the Debt Agreement.
 Proposing a Debt Agreement is similar to declaring bankruptcy, but you are not subject to as many of the restrictions bankruptcy has.
 A Debt Agreement is an option to assist you with unmanageable debt and is an alternative to bankruptcy.
 Debtors are released from the agreement and debts once they have completed all payments and obligations.

 Is Debt Consolidation a Good Idea?

 So is debt consolidation a good idea for you?
 Debt Consolidation is based on individual circumstances, and there are a range of other debt relief solutions available if Debt Consolidation is not for you.
 If you are unsure about your options or want more information, call Debt Rescue to speak with a Case Manager on 1800 00 3328.